Ricardo21Josee/Cod_university_administrator/Code Documentation.md

 <h1 align="center"><b>Code for a University Student Administration System</b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
 <br>

 <h1>About the Code</h1>
 <p>This C++ program is a <strong>University Student Management System</strong> designed to manage, enroll, search, and delete university students.
-It provides a user-friendly, menu-driven interface that allows users to perform various operations related to student administration.</p>
+It provides a user-friendly, menu-driven interface that allows users to perform various operations related to student administration.
+The system now includes the capability to save and load student data in JSON format, providing persistent storage between program executions.</p>